chrismanp/pldi24_artifact/README.md

 ## Navigating important directories

+After running `setup.sh`, [lazyDir](./lazyDir) will contain three
-After setup.sh, lazyDir contains three directories: cilkbench, opencilk, and pbbsbench.
-The following are the directories that users most likely interact in lazyDir:
+directories: cilkbench, opencilk, and pbbsbench.
+The following are the directories that users are most likely to interact with in
+lazyDir:

 - cilkbench: The cilkbench is the directory where users evaluate LazyD's performance